 For many ultra rich families like the Vanderbilt’s, Rhode Island’s coast was the perfect getaway from the cities and a place to throw legendary parties.
 Over time, many fortunes were lost.
 However, these massive mansions remain well preserved for us all to enjoy on the Newport Rhode Island Cliff Walk.

 3. What Is the Cliff Walk in Newport RI?

 So what exactly is the Newport mansion walk?
 If you want to see the entire trail start from Easton’s Beach and walk the 3.5 miles to Bailey’s Beach.
-Along the way you can stop and take pictures, and enjoy scenic views of the Atlantic Ocean.
+Along the way, you can stop and take pictures and enjoy scenic views of the Atlantic Ocean.

 The first part of the Newport mansion walk is completely paved and easily walkable for all ages.
 Yet, after you pass the Marble House and head toward Rough Point the terrain gets a little rockier.

 From here until Bailey’s beach you’ll be walking up onto rocks and even through tunnels!
 This is not too challenging, but just note this part is not wheelchair accessible.
 Like we said in the Newport Cliff Walk parking section, it’s also easy to split up the walk if you don’t want to do the entire thing.
-Some of the most beautiful Newport Cliff Walk mansions even offer tours of the insides!
+Some of the most beautiful Newport Cliff Walk mansions even offer tours of the inside!